 Ideally both the cameras and your Vizrt system's output should be genlocked.
 If they are not genlocked to the same reference signal, by default the Switcher will automatically apply a Time Base Correction (TBC) operation.
-Time base correction may drop or insert frames as necessary to maintain sync, making it is a less accurate approach.
+Time base correction may drop or insert frames as necessary to maintain sync, making this a less-accurate approach.